macchina/docs/m2/technical-references/installation.md

 ## Under-the-Hood (UTH)

-The "Under-the-Hood" version of M2 is exactly the same as the "Under-the-Dash" version, but rather than a OBD2 connector, it uses a more general purpose connector.
+The "Under-the-Hood" version of the M2 is exactly the same as the "Under-the-Dash" version, but rather than a OBD2 connector, it uses a more general purpose connector.
 This connector takes the form of a 24-pin pluggable connector.
 Typical usage for this connector would be a more permanent installation where M2 would be hard-wired or spliced into an existing cable harness.

 <img src="/images/UTHc4ce.png" width="640" height="361" />